Mukundks2004/BetweenBooks/README.md

 - Work
 - Uni
 - Music
+- Math
-- Idk
+- Simple observations

 Some technical stuff:
-- The action triggers on PR merge into deployment, and deploys from gh-pages
+- The action triggers on any commit to main
-- This is changed from previously, when it would trigger on PR merge into gh-pages but deploy from main
+- Currently main is unprotected
+    - TODO: change that